5 Pieces of Life Coach Advice for Personal Development in Life After Lockdown

 Silently meditate or breathe for 5 minutes

-What 30-minute morning routine do you have or could implement?
+What 30-minute morning routine do you have or could you implement?
+Read 8 Ways to Create a Good Routine to Help You Thrive for some inspiration and ideas

 4. Creative hobbies build neuroplasticity

-Extra time at home is enabling us to spend more energy on our hobbies or explore new creative ways to entertain or express ourselves.
+Extra time at home may have enabled you to spend more energy on your hobbies or explore new creative ways to entertain or express yourself.
 Baking, sewing, reading, writing, painting, music and design provide joy and a release from negative thought loops.

 I have rediscovered playing the flute and reading music, 1000-piece jigsaw puzzles and my sewing machine after many years.